flix/flix/docs/DIDYOUKNOW.md

 - the Flix type and effect system can enforce purity.

-- Flix supports effect polymorphism?
+- Flix supports effect polymorphism.
 For example, the effect of `List.map` depends on the effect of its argument.

 - every declaration in Flix is private by default.

-- In Flix nothing in is executed before main.
+- In Flix nothing in is executed before `main`.
 There is no global state nor any static initializers.

 - Flix supports full tail call elimination, i.e. tail calls do not grow the stack.
   (Flix-- being on the JVM -- has to emulate tail calls until Project Loom arrives.)